predictive modeling jobs in 2026 — demand, top roles hiring, and related skills

 +What jobs require predictive modeling?

-According to the Skillenai jobs index over the 90 days ending 2026-05-23, the job titles most likely to require predictive modeling are Data Scientist (33% of postings list predictive modeling), Data Analyst (5% of postings list predictive modeling), Quantitative Researcher (3% of postings list predictive modeling).
+According to the Skillenai jobs index over the 90 days ending 2026-07-07, the job titles most likely to require predictive modeling are Data Scientist (34% of postings list predictive modeling), Data Analyst (6% of postings list predictive modeling), Machine Learning Engineer (3% of postings list predictive modeling).

 +What skills are commonly paired with predictive modeling?